Goamaral/gatekeeper/README.md

 2. Client gets wallet address

 ### Issue challenge
-1. Client calls /challenge with wallet address in the params
+1. Client asks the server to issue a new challenge (wallet address is sent in the params)
-2. Server generates a challenge and sends it to the client
+2. Server generates a challenge and sends it to the client -> POST /v1/challenge

 ### Login
 1. Client signs challenge
-2. Client calls /login with wallet address and signed challenge
+2. Client sends a login request with wallet address and signed challenge
-3. Server verifies signed challenge was signed by wallet address
+3. Server verifies signed challenge was signed by wallet address -> POST /v1/challenge/verify
-4. Server generates jwt and sends it to the client
+4. Server sets the user as authenticated

-## Languages
-- JavaScript
-- More in the future...

-## SDKs and Examples
+## Example
-All the SDKs have a corresponding example.
-All examples use the same frontend with a JWT cookie for authentication.
-To run each example, enter the corresponding example, install dependencies
+In the example, we try to keep things as simple as possible (we are using a barebones node server).
+This way most people should be able to figure out how it could be ported to other languages/frameworks.

-### How to run example?
+## How to run example?
+- Run `npm run build` on the root of the project to build web3-sso
 - Go to the example
-- Install dependencies
 - Run bin/start script

-### Examples
-- Node.js -> examples/node
-- Express.js -> examples/express